Chapter 2. The future needs the present

 Spring Flowing Colors

-Everyday life allows quite exact predictions, as for one person, or a family, or a group of people, to think about going to school or work.
+Everyday life allows quite exact predictions, as for one person, or a family, or a group of people, if people go to school or work.
 It is owing to this living experience that we have standard language uses where the verb form “will”, grammatically a PRESENT shape, maps on the real-time future.

 Let us compare all our core words